RasmusNeergaard1/First-repository/README.md

 # Hello world
-This is my first repository and im gay i am looking forward to learning more
+This is my first repository and i love dmadv i am looking forward to learning more